 Endemic to Florida

-> Flowers appear from January through July on the growth of the previous season, opening before or with the emergence of the current season's leaves.
+The woody stems are branched and grow to over one meter tall (~3 ft.) more frequently shorter.
+Flowers appear mostly from January through spring on the growth of the previous season, opening before or with the emergence of the current season's leaves.
+The leaves are simple, entire, elliptic to oblong, 5-8cm long and 1-3cm wide.
+Leaves are a darker green on top and very pale green - nearly gray - on the underside.
+Newly emergent leaves are pale green and sparsely pubescent on top, densely pubescent with reddish-tan trichomes underneath.
 The flowers are made up of 3 deciduous sepals and 6 creamy white petals.
-The larger 3 outer petals are oblong and spreading, while the smaller 3 inner petals have corragations on the inside bases that are a deep purple.
-The woody stems are branched and grow up to one meter tall or more.
-Asimina reticulata can be found in pine flatwoods, sandhills, coastal shrub and ruderal sites.Tweet
+The larger 3 outer petals are oblong and spreading, while the smaller 3 inner petals have corrugations on the inside bases that are a deep purple.

-> Other species of the Asimina genus in the Wild Florida Photo database:
+Other species of the Asimina genus in the Wild Florida Photo database:

 Asimina pygmaea - DWARF PAWPAW

 Asimina tetramera - FOURPETAL PAWPAW